mesaguy/ansible-prometheus/README.md

         state: enabled
         zone: public
       with_items: "{{ prometheus_server_ips }}"
-      when: firewalld_enabled is defined and 'node_exporter' in prometheus_components
+      when: uses_firewalld is defined and 'node_exporter' in prometheus_components

 Configure iptables rules to permit server IPs defined in a 'prometheus_server_ips' array/list variable to connect to each of the client's exporters.
 Only enable this variable on servers that use iptables, otherwise the task will fail: